-To help you eat healthy on the Keto Diet, I put together a Low Carb Vegetable List.
+To help you eat healthy on the Keto Diet, I put together a list of low carbohydrate keto diet vegetables.
 You will also find a list of higher-carb vegetables to avoid on the Keto Diet.

-Tip: Buy a food scale so you know what amount you are measuring.
+Tip: Buy a food scale #ad so you know what amount you are measuring.

 The first step in comparing vegetables is to determine the serving size of vegetables you plan to eat.
 For this comparison, I looked at 100 grams of each vegetable.

 For some vegetables like lettuce, 100 grams would measure out to 2 cups of shredded lettuce.
 While for others, such as chopped carrots, 100 grams would be roughly 3/4 cup.